marigold-dev/training-nft-4/README.md

 ## Update in `App.tsx`

-We forget about token_id == 0 and we fetch back all tokens.
+We forget about `token_id == 0` and fetch back all tokens.
-Replace the function `refreshUserContextOnPageReload` by
+Replace the function `refreshUserContextOnPageReload` by the following content

 ```typescript
 const refreshUserContextOnPageReload = async () => {